confio/tgrade-networks/README.md

 ### Start the syncing
 There are different ways to manage the tgrade binary on your validator,
-1. By setting up such binary to be managed by systemd, or
+1. Setting up such binary to be managed by systemd, or
 2. Open a tmux or screen session and run tgrade start

 The synstax is: